megaport/terraform-provider-megaport/docs/resources/mve.md

 - `sixwind_config` (Attributes) 6WIND MVE vendor configuration.
 Exactly one vendor config block must be set. (see [below for nested schema](#nestedatt--sixwind_config))
 - `versa_config` (Attributes) Versa MVE vendor configuration.
 Exactly one vendor config block must be set. (see [below for nested schema](#nestedatt--versa_config))
 - `vmware_config` (Attributes) VMware MVE vendor configuration.
 Exactly one vendor config block must be set. (see [below for nested schema](#nestedatt--vmware_config))
 - `vnics` (Attributes List) The network interfaces of the MVE.
 The number of elements in the array is the number of vNICs the user wants to provision.
-Description can be null.
+Each vNIC requires a description.
 The maximum number of vNICs allowed is 5.
 If the array is not supplied (i.e. null), it will default to the minimum number of vNICs for the supplier - 2 for Palo Alto and 1 for the others. (see [below for nested schema](#nestedatt--vnics))

 ### Read-Only